scala/scala-lang/development/index.md

 occasional bugfixes that may affect source compatibility.
 All of our testing and maintenance practices apply in the same way to Scala Next and LTS.

-## Schedule, Iterations and Roadmap
+## Schedule, iterations and roadmap

 Scala 3 is developed in iterations, according to a roadmap as designed by its Product Manager and governed by the [Scala Core Team](/scala-core).
 Each